katekeiroz-dev/katekeiroz-dev/README.md

  > " Beautiful is better than ugly.<br>
 Explicit is better than implicit.<br>
 Simple is better than complex.<br>
-Complex is better than complicated.. -Tim Peters "
+Complex is better than complicated.. -Tim Peters. "
  <br>

 <br><br>